Onesmas757/Onesmas757/README.md

 - 📫 How to reach me: akandwanahoonesmas757@gmail.com
 - 😄 Pronouns: I
 - ⚡ Fun fact: What!
 Do you kmow me.
 -->Hello out there!
-Do you know how interesting it is to learn programminglastly?
+Do you know how interesting it is to learn programming?
+Lastly, let's get started.